 mod 16_17 Funding in Relation to Eirgrid-SONI Payment obligations

 Proposer delivered a presentation summarising the requirement for this proposal.
-Discussion took place covering the areas of financing, constraints and forecasting issues.
+Discussion took place covering the areas of financing, constraints costs and forecasting issues.
 Price control questions were also raised and working capital was discussed at length.

 Committee sought further clarifications on this matter with a view to then vote at Meeting 79 in January.